 The RX comes to life with the push of a button.
 The instruments are bright and engaging, and shaded from outside light.
 The seats have side bolsters that are high enough to provide support during cornering, but they're still easy to get into.
 They feel firm at first, but medium-soft once you settle in, and are easily adjusted to a variety of positions.
 Mood lighting in the footwells and cabin supports a sense of quality and well-being.

-The cockpit conveys a sense of sophistication, due in part to a gifted design scheme that includes no straight lines or sharp corners.
+The cockpit conveys a sense of sophistication, due in part to a gifted design scheme that (for the most part) avoids straight lines or sharp corners.
 Every element of the interior is curved, arched or rounded in some way, so lines blend with subtle grace and harmony.
-California Walnut or Birds-eye Maple wood trim accents complement light gray fabric; or black, light gray, or parchment leather.
+New Ebony or Espresso Birds-eye Maple wood trim accents complement light gray fabric; or black, light gray, parchment, or new saddle leather.

 The cockpit is divided into two separate zones.
 The first is for information functions, located higher up where they are easy to see.
 The second is for control functions, located lower and within easy reach of both front seat occupants.
 This division is made possible by Remote Touch.